songjiaying2022/HoneypotNet/README.md

 # HoneypotNet2022
-Code and Data for the paper "Using Knowledge Graph to Reveal the Transaction Network of Honeypots in Ethereum Smart Contracts"
+Code and Data for the paper "HoneypotRank: A SCTB-based approach for analyzing honeypots in Ethereum"

 (1)Honeypot Creators Community.csv